Ever Wonder How a Class Action Works? We Talked to an Expert to Find Out

 “Class actions often get a bad rap for this,” Lieser added.

-And depending on the size of the class and the settlement, it could mean just a few dollars, like the Red Bull settlement a few years back, or more than $1,000, like the Dish Network case.
+And depending on the size of the class and the settlement, it could mean just a few dollars.

-The deadline to file a claim is usually stated in the settlement agreement, but in some cases, that can be extended.
-In the Wells Fargo fake account settlement, for example, the deadline to file was extended to July 7 after the bank failed to properly notify consumers about the settlement.
+The deadline to file a claim is usually stated in the settlement agreement.
+But in some class-action cases, that can be extended.

 No matter how long it takes, if you’ve been promised a settlement and you can prove that you qualify, you’ll likely get paid eventually — even if it’s just a few bucks.

-Desiree Stennett (@desi_stennett) is a senior writer at The Penny Hoarder.
-She writes about how government and court actions impact your wallet.
+Desiree Stennett (@desi_stennett) is a former senior writer at The Penny Hoarder.